Lynn Margherio, Founder and CEO

 Sharon began her tenure at Cradles to Crayons in 2013.
 As Executive Director, she is a strong, collaborative leader and an effective champion for children and families.

 Sharon brings a wealth of diverse experience to her position.
 Her professional career has crossed every sector from higher education to Fortune 500.
 Before joining Cradles to Crayons, Sharon served as Tri-State Regional Director for JumpStart for Young Children in their New York City office where she led the organization’s expansion plans, board development, and diversifying its funding base.
 In Boston, Sharon was Executive Director of the Women’s Lunch Place, an organization that provides shelter, food, and services for women who are homeless or poor.
 In addition to running the ongoing activities of WLP, Sharon successfully led a $3 million capital campaign and shelter renovation project, a strategic planning effort, and an organization-wide review and evaluation of its programs.
 Prior to that, Sharon directed Community Relations and Public Policy at The Food Project and was responsible for building brand awareness and for creating effective models for engagement at the neighborhood and statewide levels.

 A creative strategist and development manager with a history of success, Julie’s strengths include developing key relationships, creating effective stewardship strategies, consensus building, and creative problem-solving.
-Before assuming her current responsibilities, Julie worked as C2C’s Director of Individual and Family Giving for three years.
-Prior to that, she was the Director of Leadership Gifts at the Pine Street Inn.
-Julie holds a Master of Social Work degree from Boston College and a BA from Stonehill College.
+Before assuming her current responsibilities, Julie served as Cradles to Crayons’ Director of Individual and Family Giving and worked previously as the Director of Leadership Gifts at the Pine Street Inn.
+She holds a Master of Social Work degree from Boston College and a Bachelor of Arts from Stonehill College.

 Ed joined Cradles to Crayons as Director of Operations in October, 2013.
 An innovative, collaborative leader, Ed has overall responsibility for our warehouse operations, facilities, volunteer and event management, and our distribution partner relationships.